 Red Beans

 Red beans are listed in the Longevity Diet as a calcium source (25 mg per 1/2 cup cooked, ~3% DV) and a plant protein source, recommended at approximately 1/2 cup cooked per serving.
+As legumes, they are a longevity-associated food across all documented centenarian populations.

 Why It Matters for Longevity